Hamster wheel: Use in science

 Voluntary wheel running is one of the most widely used indicators of activity and wake-time in research on circadian rhythms and other aspects of chronobiology.
-Miniature running wheels have even been used to measure the circadian locomotor activity of cockroaches.
+Miniature running wheels have even been used to measure the circadian locomotor activity of cockroaches and the cricket Teleogryllus commodus.
 For rodents, running wheels are easier to set up and automate than other techniques of activity recording such as bar-gnawing and spring-suspended or knife-edge balanced cages.

 In rodents, voluntary exercise is almost always measured by the use of wheels.
 This makes running wheels the tool of choice in research on the effects of exercise and voluntary activity on metabolism, obesity, and pain.

 The neurotransmitter systems involved in wheel-running behavior have received considerable study.
 Recent evidence suggests that changes in both dopaminergic and serotonergic tone alter running-wheel activity.
 For example, one study in mice has shown that several antidepressant medications (all of which directly or indirectly enhance serotonergic tone) suppress running-wheel activity without suppressing general locomotion.
 The endocannabinoid system also contributes to wheel running in a sex-specific manner in rodents.
 Mice from lines that have been selectively bred for high levels of voluntary wheel running have altered responsiveness to drugs that alter dopamine and endocannabinoid signalling, and enlarged midbrains.

 Animal welfare considerations

 Tierärztliche Vereinigung für Tierschutz (TVT) recommends wheels should be at least 20 cm (8") for dwarf hamsters and at least 30 cm (12") for Syrian hamsters, since smaller diameters lead to permanent spinal curvatures, especially in young animals.
 They also recommend a solid running surface because rungs or mesh can cause injury.

 It has been published in several books about small pet care as far back as 2000 that rungs and mesh wheels can cause injuries.

 Most wheels are constructed of steel, wood or plastic, each having advantages and disadvantages.
 Solid wheels are safer for all animals because the animal's feet or legs cannot get trapped and injured between rungs.
 There are wheels in all these materials that are solid.
 Plastic wheels are fine for some animals.
 However, some rodents (e.g. gerbils or degus) will quickly chew and destroy plastic wheels but not steel versions.

+Guinea pigs cannot use exercise wheels, and attempting to use one may cause injury to a guinea pig.

 Hamster ball

 A related exercise device, the hamster ball, is a hollow plastic ball into which a pet can be temporarily placed.
 The ball allows the pet to freely roll around on the floor to explore and exercise while preventing escape.

-Recent theory suggests that hamster balls are not recommended for exercise outside of the cage.
+Recent theory suggests that hamster balls are not ideal for exercise outside of the cage.
 The balls prevent the rodent from using touch (whiskers) and smell to navigate the area.
-It also restricts airflow and can catch toes/tails in the slits meant for airflow.
+It also restricts airflow and can catch toes or tails in the slits meant for airflow.